MASQ-Project/Node/node/docs/PORT_53.md

 ## The Problem
 SubstratumNode also includes a small DNS server that allows applications on your computer to send and receive data on the Substratum Network.
 Since this is a DNS server, it must also listen on Port 53.
-This means that a DNS-subverting SubstratumNode and `dnsmasq` are irredeemably inimical to one another and cannot ever operate simultaneously on the same computer.
+This means that a DNS-subverting SubstratumNode and dns caching are irredeemably inimical to one another and cannot ever operate simultaneously on the same computer.

-Eventually, SubstratumNode will be able to operate in regimes other than DNS subversion, which means that under some circumstances, and in the presence of certain sacrifices, it will be compatible with `dnsmasq`; but that's in the future, not the present.
+Eventually, SubstratumNode will be able to operate in regimes other than DNS subversion, which means that under some circumstances, and in the presence of certain sacrifices, it will be compatible with dns caching;
+but that's in the future, not the present.

 ## Solutions
-We know of two reasonable solutions to the __Port 53 Problem__: a complicated and annoying one that allows you to keep using `dnsmasq`, and a much simpler and easier one that consists of disabling `dnsmasq` but will no longer allow you to use intelligible names for the devices on your LAN.
+We know of two reasonable solutions to the __Port 53 Problem__: a complicated and annoying one that allows you to keep using dns caching, and a much simpler and easier one that consists of disabling dns caching but will no longer allow you to use intelligible names for the devices on your LAN.

 #### Complicated And Annoying: Docker